ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 ## Common issues & tips

 > ## esmvaltool not found
-> Can you run the command “esmvaltool -h”.
+> Can you run the command `esmvaltool -h`.
 If no, then it’s possible that the
 > conda environment isn’t activated.
 Please return to the in
 > [installation section]({{ page.root }}{% link _episodes/02-installation.md %}).
 {: .solution}